-- The ability to withdraw your contributions without tax or penalty if you need the money
+- The ability to withdraw your contributions at any time, without tax or penalty, if you need the money.

 Things to consider

-- Your Modified Adjusted Gross Income (MAGI) determines your eligibility.
+- Your Modified Adjusted Gross Income (MAGI) determines your eligibility to contribute.

 - You’re not able to deduct your contributions on your taxes, as they’re made with after-tax savings.

-Individuals with earned income or spouses with earned income are eligible to contribute to a Roth IRA as long as your MAGI meets the following limits:
+Individuals at any age with earned income, and their non‑working spouse, if filing a joint tax return are eligible to contribute to a Roth IRA as long as their Modified Adjusted Gross Income (MAGI) meets the following limits:

-Individuals can contribute up to $5,500 for 2013 and 2014, based on Roth IRA income limits.
-If you’re over age 50, you can make an additional catch-up contribution of $1,000 over the normal limit.
+Individuals under age 50 can contribute up to $5,500 for 2016 and 2017, based on Roth IRA MAGI limits.
+Individuals age 50 or older, within a particular tax year, can make an additional catch-up contribution of $1,000.